 Beaches, Caves and Coves

 There are over 260 beaches in Majorca, and some of the most stunning of those are located just a short drive from our Villa Esquina, in peaceful Pollensa.
 Mallorca has it all, from expanses of pure white sand, crystal clear azure sea, coves hidden by stunning cliffs, wild natural beaches only accessible by foot and huge swaths of soft golden sand backed by palm trees.
 Take a look at our blog on beaches for more information.
+Or just hang out at your rental villa in Pollensa and enjoy your private pool.
+Hot tip: One of our favourite beach spots is Cala San Vicente!

 Colourful.
 Vibrant.
 A Feast for the senses.
 Noisy, chaotic and always fun – nothing symbolises the very essence of Spain more than a Fiesta.
 Mallorca, like its mainland neighbour, offers festivals almost every month of the year.
 The origins of the fiestas often lie in religious feasts, honouring patron saints of the towns and villages where they lived.
 They all include parades, fireworks, street parties, and a great deal of eating and drinking.
 Rich in culture and heritage, no visit to the beautiful island of Mallorca would be complete without this experience.
 Take a look at our blog celebrating fiestas.

 Majorca's food has a rich history that includes both Roman and African influences, as well as its own traditional Spanish style.
 Although Balearic gastronomy is almost identical to the mainland Spanish one, there are some considerable differences.
 In Majorca, dishes include tropical ingredients and seafood harvested directly from the island.
-From salted cod to fresh oysters and squid, Majorca is a seafood lovers paradise.
+From salted cod to fresh oysters and squid, Majorca is a seafood lovers' paradise.
 For those who prefer their dinner to be caught on land, Lechona is a delicious, roasted whole pig that is usually served up on special occasions.
 However, most local restaurants roast their pigs on certain days during the week, so shop around and be sure to taste this local favourite.
-There are many fine restaurants to choose from, as well as the opportunity to try your hand at cooking your own Majorcan cuisine in our stunning kitchen or have one of our highly recommended chefs cook for you in our family Villa.
+There are many fine restaurants to choose from, as well as the opportunity to try your hand at cooking your own Majorcan cuisine in our stunning kitchen or have one of our highly recommended chefs cook for you in your family Villa.

 If it’s nature you’re seeking Majorca has it all.
 Either on land or under the water, their many land and marine reserves will definitely deliver.
-Mallorca is home to a great variety of flowering and aromatic shrubs, and the marine life is varied and pletiful.
-Birdwatchers come to Mallorca from all over Europe to see rare migrants here like Montagu's harriers and Eleanora's falcons - the island is an important stop over for many migratory birds as well as local species.
+Mallorca is home to a great variety of flowering and aromatic shrubs, and the marine life is varied and plentiful.
+Birdwatchers come to Mallorca from all over Europe to see rare migrants here like Montagu's harriers and Eleanora's falcons - the island is an important stopover for many migratory birds as well as local species.
 S'Albufereta de Pollensa is a wetland nature reserve in the north of the island, see this link for more information

 Active Holidays - Hiking, Walking, Cycling